 The Single Family Homeowner Rehabilitation Program (SFHRP) will provide housing assistance to homeowners who were impacted by the severe storms and flooding that occurred in October 2015.
 This program will focus on repair or rehabilitation of single family housing units in the disaster-impacted areas to applicable construction codes and standards.
 This program may also include replacing an existing substandard manufactured housing unit (MHU) with a new or standard MHU.
-Modular homes are also eligible structure types.
 Rehabilitation may be offered to applicants based on the extent of damage to the home.
-Replacement of MHUs and modular housing will be limited to situations where local zoning/building permits or federal requirements such as environmental regulations will allow replacement of the original, storm-damaged home.
+Replacement of MHUs will be limited to situations where local zoning/building permits or federal requirements such as environmental regulations will allow replacement of the original, storm-damaged home.
 Understanding that it may be necessary for applicants to remove themselves and their belongings from their homes during the period of repair, Richland County Department of Community Development (RCCD) will consider relocation assistance on a case-by-case basis.